 Please see our website for all booking information.

-Throughout the Neolithic Houses project, we will be running workshops for local schools around Wiltshire.
-Our workshops are run by the Ancient Technology Centre and will include workshops such as; material gathering, being a part of the Neolithic house build and testing out Neolithic activities in preparation for our Stonehenge Discovery Visit session.
+Throughout the Neolithic Houses protoype phase, we ran workshops for local schools around Wiltshire.
+Our workshops were run by the Ancient Technology Centre and included activities such as; material gathering, being a part of the Neolithic house build and testing out Neolithic activities in preparation for our Stonehenge Discovery Visit sessions.

-We had our four gathering material sessions last Thursday and Friday.
+We had our four gathering material sessions.
 The schools that took part were Sarum St. Paul’s CofE Primary School, Coombe Bissett Primary School and St. John’s Primary, Tisbury.
 These were two-hour sessions where children had the opportunity to experience how to coppice trees for the material to be used for our Neolithic houses being built at Old Sarum.